-2020 saw Sibford once again celebrating some excellent exam results.
-At A Level, results placed Sibford Sixth Form in top 10% of all schools nationally, for the progress that our students make.
+Summer 2021 saw Sibford once again celebrating some excellent exam results.
+At A Level, results placed Sibford Sixth Form in the top 1% of all schools nationally, for the progress that our students made.
+We were delighted with this progress as 2020 had seen us arrive in the top 10% of schools nationally so this significant accolade is a cause of great celebration - most importantly as it shows very strong progress made by our senior pupils.
+GCSE results in terms of value-added achievement were also very strong.

-Students moved onto universities such as York, Southampton and Queen Mary's and some are furthering their careers in a wide range of vocations such as fashion, sport, media and marketing, reflecting the diverse and thriving community that is found at Sibford School.
+Students moved onto a typically wide range of universities such as York, Durham, Bath and Warwick and some are furthering their careers in a wide range of vocations such as Fashion Buying & Merchandising and Sports Coaching reflecting the diverse and thriving community that is found at Sibford School.